jeyzey/appbasky/community/README.md

 Welcome to AppBasky!
 Great!!
 We're glad to have you here.
 You can get started by reading this [overview](https://github.com/AppBasky/appbasky).

 ## Community discussions
 We welcome community contributions!
-If you are planning on making more elaborate changes, please discuss them on the community slack or join our contributor meetings.
+If you are planning on making more elaborate changes, please discuss them on the community slack.

 The AppBasky Slack workspace is appbasky.slack.com.
-To join, [*click this invitation to our Slack workspace*](#).
+To join, [*click this invitation to our Slack workspace*](#) or contact opensource@appbasky.org to get your Slack invitation.

 ## Contributing
 The [contributor's guide](https://github.com/AppBasky/appbasky/blob/master/community/CONTRIBUTING.md) provides a starting point for contributing ideas and bug fixes to the AppBasky project.